-Join us all month long as we celebrate the best music, film, and television of the decade.
+Join us as we celebrate the best music, film, and television of the decade.
 Today, we kick off the celebration with the 100 Best Albums of the 2010s.

 A decade passes in an instant.

 That’s something the last 10 years have taught me.
 Days come and go quickly, and rarely do you remember the moments you think you will.
 It’s like finding an old newspaper clipping or pebble in a drawer but not knowing why you saved it in the first place.
 Surely, at one point, it must have meant something, right?

 That’s what poring over so many of these artists, albums, and songs has felt like over the last several weeks.
 In some cases, these lists capture the albums we’ve kept in our back pockets across the last decade.
 We’ve kept them close to us and know that the day we stop turning to them will be the same day we cease to be.
 However, in more cases, we turn up albums that we all but forgot about … records so vitally connected to a year or a summer or a relationship or a life-changing 10 seconds of the last decade that we can’t understand how we ever let them sit in that drawer next to the newspaper clippings and pebbles collecting dust.